 Were you recently arrested for a vehicular crime in Harris County?
 Take the first step in building your defense and contact The Benken Law Firm.
 Brian Benken is a trusted defense attorney with over 30 years of experience in Texas courts.

-As a licensed private investigator, Brian Benken will shed light on crucial facts that are needed to win your case or get it dismissed.
+As a licensed private investigator, Brian Benken will analyze crucial facts that might help win your case or get it dismissed.
 Schedule a free case consultation with The Benken Law Firm today.
 Call (713) 223 - 4051.

 The Benken Law Firm defends clients of vehicular crimes in every community across Harris County and surrounding counties such as Montrose, West University Place, The Heights, Uptown, Bellaire and many more.